robin-carry/kubecon2020/README.md

 ## Abstract
 List of all the sessions/learning which were interesting.
 Idea of this page is to create some content to be read through every Friday based on need and ask.

-## 1. Walkthrough the Kubernetes UIs
+## 1. Local ingress-nginx with kind

+Go to [ingress-with-kind](./ingress-with-kind) for more details

+## 2. Local ELK (Elastic, Logstash and Kibana)

 TBD

-## 2. The building blocks of DX: K8S Evolution from CLI to GitOps
+## 3. Local Metrics with Kibana & Grafana

 TBD

-## 3. A Flight over the cloud native landscape
+## 4. Walkthrough the Kubernetes UIs

 TBD

-## 4. Local Ingress Tea Shop

-Go to [ingress-with-kind](./ingress-with-kind) for more details

-## 5. Local ELK (Elastic, Logstash and Kibana) world
+## 5. The building blocks of DX: K8S Evolution from CLI to GitOps

 TBD

-## 6. Local Metrics with Kibana & Grafana
+## 6. A Flight over the cloud native landscape

 TBD

+## 7. Security Keynote

+TBD

-## 7. Other Miscellaneous Goodies
+## 8. Other Miscellaneous Goodies

 TBD